 In 2019, restaurant delivery sales saw a 46% year over year growth.
 The average annual increase in delivery sales has historically been around the 20% mark.
 This increase is being driven by the multitude of food delivery apps with a constant influx of new competitors all trying to get a slice of the pie… I hope you like food puns.

 Many restaurants see the rise in cloud kitchens as a competitor, however, cloud kitchens will be pulling market share from grocery chains rather than the local bistros.
 On any given day in the U.S., 6% of the entire country will be eating take-out for one meal or another.
 As many of us can attest during this pandemic, that our take-out and delivery habits have become amplified.
 Consumer habits will continue to change and it’s expected that restaurant delivery will continue to increase in a post-pandemic society.

-Cloud kitchens also offer many efficiencies for both restaurateurs and landlords compared to the traditional restaurant model.
+Ghost kitchens also offer many efficiencies for both restaurateurs and landlords compared to the traditional restaurant model.
 Below is a comparison of the same 2,000 square foot building footprint with two different scenarios: traditional dine-in restaurant and a cloud kitchen.
-The business models of both cloud kitchens and traditional, dine-in establishments differ in terms of start-up costs and operational expenses such as location, logistics, staffing, and licenses.
+The business models of both ghost kitchens and traditional, dine-in establishments differ in terms of start-up costs and operational expenses such as location, logistics, staffing, and licenses.
 Let’s look at how these two stack up: